Beaconstac/Android-SDK/README.md

 Beaconstac SDK is an easy way to enable proximity marketing and location analytics through an iBeacon-compliant BLE network.

+#### Note: BLE APIs were introduced in Android after API 18 (Jellybean 4.3).
+Your project should have the minSdk set to 18 to use this SDK.

 ## Documentation

 Please refer to the API documentation on the [Beaconstac developer hub](https://beaconstac.github.io/Android-SDK/).